 In this scenario, the City partners with an existing service provider, who then becomes the primary provider of network services (or in the case of a dark fiber network, the manager of the fiber assets).
 This provider could provide both retail and wholesale services or just retail or wholesale services.
 If a provider only provides one type of service, another ISP on the network could support other types of customers.
-In some but not all cases the operating partner also has some responsibility for capital investment or development.
+In some but not cases the operating partner also has some responsibility for capital investment or development.
 For example, the partner may have responsibility for supplying the network electronics on a lit network, or building extensions of the network, over and above what the City is prepared to do.

 Partnering with a private firm as the network operator typically involves shifting all or some of the operating costs on to the private partner (along with some corresponding amount of the revenue derived from the operations).
-The amount of cost sharing would be determined in negotiations.
+There is no single widely-accepted rule for exactly which categories of cost, and exactly how much cost and revenue sharing occurs-it is something that is established through negotiation and consideration of competing offers by potential partners with the City.

 Once the contract is in place between the municipality and the network operator, the private entity accepts most of the risk in running the business in exchange for increased control.
-A municipality can mitigate their risk of a partner's non-performance by structuring the contract so that frequent renegotiations take place.
-It can also make payment under the contract partly contingent on the network operator's successes or failures of particular as measured by established metrics.
+Risk and control are highly correlated in this type of partnership.
+A municipality can mitigate their risk of a partner's non-performance by structuring the contract so that frequent renegotiations take place, contingent on the network operator's successes or failures of particular provisions or requirements previously agreed to.
 Although working with a private operator can shield the City from a degree of risk that operating costs will be greater than expected or revenues lower, it does not take these risks completely out of the equation.
+Even if operated by a private party, a network that is not performing well financially is unlikely to thrive, and the operator will be less well motivated to meet the City's objectives.